A newsletter of Pinnacle and Spire, the nontraditional honor societies

 We have been recommending to our chartered institutions that they e-mail their List of Honorees to us prior to mailing us the list and the students' Personal Data Sheets.
 When you e-mail, please let us know the date by which you need the certificates, pins, and diploma seals.
 We will choose our mailing method based on your deadline.
 Please also make sure that the names on the list are spelled properly and are exactly in the form that the honorees want their names to appear on their certificates.
 Our usual form of response is the United States Postal Service Priority Mail, although we use UPS when speed is of the utmost importance.
 Our usual turn-around time is 24-48 hours.

 As our chartered institutional members know, Pinnacle has maintained a close relationship with ANTSHE, the Association for Non-Traditional Students in Higher Education, since the organization was founded.
 ANTSHE is comprised of non-traditional students and professionals who work with this unique student population.
 The organization's mission is to "encourage and coordinate support, education, and advocacy for the adult learning community."
 ANTSHE members hold an annual conference in the month of March or April.
 Conferences are usually held on the campuses of member colleges and universities.
 Recent conferences have been held in Kentucky, North Carolina, Georgia, Washington, D.C., and Michigan.
+This year's conference will be held in Charlotte, North Carolina on March 15-17.
+Go to <myantshe.org> for details.

 Another organization important to non-traditional student services is CAEL, the Council for Adult and Experiential Learning.
 CAEL is a non-profit organization committed to providing better access to education for adults, through partnerships with business, government, labor, and higher education.
 It also holds an annual fall conference with sessions designed to help institutions do a better job of attracting and serving adult students.

 CAEL publishes a number of books to assist members in their work, including Principles of Effectiveness for Serving Adult Learners, which provides a flexible framework of policies and practices that help make educational programs more attractive and accessible to adult learners.
 For several years CAEL has also published Best Practices in Adult Learning.
 Again, membership in CAEL can be of great value to you and your institution.
 CAEL holds professional gatherings as well as Webinars on topics of interest to you for a fee or free to members.
 Check their Website for further information.
-Cael's national conference will be held in San Diego in November.
+Cael's most recent national conference was held in San Diego in November.

 Speaking of innovative ways of serving adult students, if your Pinnacle chapter has taken on an interesting project, created some new service, succeeded in changing institutional or local policies to benefit adult students, or succeeded in other ways in making life a little bit better or easier for non-traditional students, please let us know about it.
 Our office often serves as a conduit for good ideas from around the country.
 Sometimes we even feature such innovations in this newsletter.